vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 We explored a couple of scenarios for change management.

-The point of this article wasn't to be thorought as an encyclopedy of methods.
+The point of this article wasn't to be thorough as an encyclopedia of methods.
 It was to show an approach.

 A few patterns emerged:

 * Using a view to reconciliate data before and after a transformation
-* Using the transactionality of update policies to our advantage when ingestion failure is inevitable
+* Using transactional update policies to our advantage when ingestion failure is inevitable
 * Always try on test data first!